 So I spent the first few months one-foot-in-one-foot-out.
 But then I began to produce, proved (to myself) I could publish on schedule, and the year took on a momentum all its own.
 Words begat walks and images which begat essays which begat more thinking about walks which begat the scheduling of bigger walks which begat bigger essays and articles and books and so on and so forth in an ever-forward tumbling, snowballing way.

 In the end, launching a paid membership program is maybe the smartest thing I’ve done: 2019 was the most productive and creatively engaged year of my life.
-And I owe the brunt of that to the Explorers Club.
+And I owe the brunt of that to SPECIAL PROJECTS.
 A rapturous THANK YOU to everyone who joined.
 It has not been “easy,” or effortless.
 In fact, 2019 was the year I worked harder and with more question marks lingering over my head than ever.
 But the membership program created a formality and from that formality I divined a permission — both financially and spiritually (my members are incredibly supportive) — to work deeply on topics I find interesting and important.

 Everyone’s needs are different.
 I can’t explicitly recommend every writer or photographer or YouTuber to start their own membership program.
 What I can do is tell you about my experience, and hope that it’s instructive to those readers out there who might, too, be membership-curious.